SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-The proteins produced from the CLCN5 and OCRL genes play critical roles in normal kidney function, particularly the function of the proximal tubules.
-These structures help to reabsorb nutrients, water, and other materials that have been filtered from the bloodstream.
-The kidneys reabsorb needed materials into the blood and excrete everything else into the urine.
-Studies suggest that mutations in the CLCN5 or OCRL gene disrupt the reabsorption function of the proximal tubules, which leads to the progressive kidney problems found in people with Dent disease.
+The proteins produced from the CLCN5 and OCRL genes play important roles in normal kidney function, particularly within the proximal tubules.
+Studies suggest that certain pathogenic variants in the CLCN5 or OCRL genes lead to abnormal protein reabsorption within the proximal tubules.
+As a result, proteins that should be reabsorbed into the bloodstream are released in the urine.
+This leads to the kidney problems seen in people with Dent disease.

 Learn more about the genes associated with Dent disease